githukelvin/web-scraping/README.md

 ## Web Scraping with Requests and Beautiful Soup
 This repository contains a Python script for web scraping using the Requests library and Beautiful Soup.
 The script allows you to extract specific information from websites by parsing their HTML structure.

+## link
+<a href="https://githukelvin.github.io/web-scraping/">Live site</a>

+The site above uses data that was already scraped from the Jiji site

 ## Prerequisites
 To run the web scraping script, you'll need the following:

-Python 3.x installed on your machine
+Python 3. x installed on your machine
 The Requests library (pip install requests)
 Beautiful Soup (pip install beautifulsoup4)